isc-projects/stork/doc/user/install.rst

 Compilation Prerequisites
 -------------------------

 Usually, it is more convenient to install Stork using native packages.
-See :ref:`supported_systems` and :ref:`install-pkgs` for details regarding supported systems.
+See :ref:`compatible_systems` and :ref:`install-pkgs` for details regarding supported systems.
 However, the sources can also be built separately.

 The dependencies that need to be installed to build the Stork sources are: